• Skip to primary navigation

 Book Recommendations and Book Lists For Adults And Kids

-33 New Books To Add To Your Beach Bag For Summer 2022
+21 Books To Add To Your Beach Bag For Summer 2025

-Summer is my favorite season for reading because I LOVE reading outside (we got a hammock for this summer!!) and I love making my summer reading lists & guides every year — definitely feels like a throwback to all the years in school when I’d excitedly dive into the school summer reading list.
+Summer is my favorite season for reading since I love to be outside and I love making my summer reading lists & guides every year — definitely feels like a throwback to all the years in school when I’d excitedly dive into the school summer reading list.
+Though I feel like my list is a bit more fun!

 Disclosure: This post may contain affiliate links which means that if you click on a link and purchase something I’ve talked about or recommended, I’ll receive a very small percentage of the sale.
 Please see my disclosure policy for more info